ngthailam/MyShoppingCart/README.md

 - Cart detail progress bar ?
 - Add animation to confirm finish button in detail page
 - GetX navigation breaks Hero tag
+- Add color to Carts in Home Page
+- HomePage animate Fab text when size is fully expanded / FAB hide only if scroll down to some degree

 ### Bug

+- Bug
+    - Toolbar changes color on too many items in create page

+- Bug2
+    - Fix when add new item in create page
+    - always close, open keyboard -> laggy + not cool

 - Bug3
     - All items filled